Grants & Corporations

 - State Criminal Alien Assistance Program (SCAAP)

-Overall, grant compliance ensures that county offices and departments are not only adhering to all county grant policies and procedures (PDF); but are adhering to the requirements of all awarded grants.
-All offices and departments that receive awarded grants are subject to programmatic and financial monitoring reviews by the Grant Compliance Section.
+Overall, grant compliance ensures that County Offices and Departments, as well as Elected and Appointed Officials are not only adhering to all county grant policies and procedures; but are adhering to all state and federal requirements of awarded grants.

 The Management and Finance Department coordinates the functions of the Bexar County Housing Finance Corporation, the Bexar County Health Facilities Development Corporation, and the Bexar County Industrial Development Corporation.